purplyrocky/git-project/README.md

 #git-project workflow

-Let's use vim to create our MARKDOWN.md file!
+Let's use vim to create our MARKDOWN.md file and stuff!

 * this
 * is